Greenville stores bracing for holiday shopping rush - NewsBreak

 Greenville stores bracing for holiday shopping rush

 GREENVILLE, N.C.
-(WNCT) – After you stuff yourself with Thanksgiving favorites, you can hit the stores with Black Friday shopping.
+(WNCT) – After you stuff yourself with Thanksgiving favorites, you can hit the stores for Black Friday shopping.

 For the latest news, weather, sports, and streaming video, head to WNCT.